October 19-20, 2018

 CONFERENCE LOCATIONS / PARKING

-Diversity Challenge sessions will be presented in several buildings:* Yawkey Center, Campion Hall, Cushing Hall, and McGuinn Hall.
+Diversity Challenge sessions will be presented in two different buildings:* Yawkey Center and Campion Hall.
 Participants should park in the Beacon Street Garage, 3rd floor and above.
-Parking is available for $25 on Friday and $5 per exit on Saturday.
-Complete visitor parking information can be found at BC's Transporation website.
+Parking is available for $28 on Friday and $6 per exit on Saturday.
+Complete visitor parking information can be found at BC's Transportation website.
 View a MAP of the Boston College campus to view the building and garage locations.

 *Please note that walking to and from different buildings on campus is required to attend the concurrent sessions.
 If you require assistance to fully participate, please let us know prior to the Challenge, and we will make arrangements for transportation.